ibm-cloud-docs/activity-tracker/views.md

 3. Select **Everything** or a view.

 ## Step 2.
-Filter out events by applying a search query
+Select the set of events to display through a view by applying a search query
 {: #views_step2}

 To search for specific events, you can apply a search query.